MethodsAndPractices/vsteam/docs/readme.md

 ### [Add-VSTeamReleaseDefinition](Add-VSTeamReleaseDefinition.md)

-Creates a new release defintion from a JSON file.
+Creates a new release definition from a JSON file.

 ### [Add-VSTeamServiceEndpoint](Add-VSTeamServiceEndpoint.md)